 We’re working through all written communication and responding as quickly as possible.
 If you’re concerned we haven’t received your letter please email us with your claim reference number in the subject line.
 Due to Coronavirus we’re working with reduced staff levels so it may take us longer than usual to respond.
 We appreciate your patience and understanding.

 I’m currently in, or need, alternative accommodation due to my property being uninhabitable as a result of my claim.
 What should I do?

 If you need to make a claim and your property’s uninhabitable, please call us on 0333 220 2035.
 If you’re already in alternative accommodation and have questions please contact us through webchat or email.
 We’re working with reduced staff levels so it may take us longer than usual to respond.

-My claim is underway and I’ve been dealing with an Admiral supplier, what do I do?
+My home insurance claim's underway and I’ve been dealing with an Admiral supplier, what do I do?

 Our suppliers will still update you on the progress of your claim; you can find their contact details on any correspondence you have from them.